analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 fast content-loading, cool animations, and a better user experience.

-However, for third-party client-side JavaScript, it is necessary to map the added globals to hot reload module.
+However, for third-party client-side JavaScript, it is necessary to map the added globals to the hot reload module.

 On :git-doctools:`adi_doctools/theme/harmonic/scripts/hot_reload.js`, extend the ``script_remove`` and ``script_add`` to include hooks for your particular added